sparkflows/sparkflows-docs/docs/user-guide/connection/storage-connection/snowflake/snowflake-keypair.rst

    Once you save the connection, resources can be used inside workflow editor etc. using the above connection.

   ..
 Note:: 1.
-Make Sure Sparkflows User Login (Using Key-Pair) should have sufficient privilege of Snowflake resources.
+Please ensure that the Snowflake URL is accessible from the Sparkflows machine.

+       2. Please ensure that the Sparkflows user login (using key-pair authentication) has sufficient privileges to access the required Snowflake resources.

-       2. Please ensure that for the selected execution mode, the Snowflake key pair is accessible to the compute environment being used — such as Amazon EMR or any other specific compute engine.
+       3. Please ensure that for the selected execution mode, the Snowflake key pair is accessible to the compute environment being used — such as Amazon EMR or any other specific compute engine.